The Whiskey Porch

 3. Spend some quality time on your porch.

 The front porch is my absolute favorite spot in most homes.
-It's a wonderful way to engage with the world without leaving home - because even though the isolation of Covid is winding down, thankfully, it's lovely to just sit for bit and watch the world go by.
+It's a wonderful way to engage with the world without leaving home - because even though the isolation of Covid is a fading memory, thankfully, it's lovely to just sit for bit and watch the world go by.

 A couple years ago I wrote a blog post considering just what's so alluring about a front porch.

-Maybe check out the blog (assuming you're not doing item #1 in the list!) and say hello to neighbors strolling by or sit with your family for a bit. #porchsitting
+Maybe check out the blog (assuming you're not doing item #1 in the list!) and say hello to neighbors strolling by or sit with your family and friends for a bit. #porchsitting

 What Makes Porches so Alluring?